mcdoralds/spotify-dashboard/README.md

 # Spotify Data Analysis
 NOTE: THE CURRENT PROJECT IS A WIP AS OF 20 NOV 2023

+### Purpose
+The first step is always to determine what questions are being asked, and what hypotheses are being tested.
+For this project, the overarching question was "what cool things can I discover by looking at the data retrievable with the Spotify API?"
+Some additional questions include:
+- a
+- s

 ## Introduction
 ### Tools
 - Spotify Developer API ([Link to Spotify API documentation](https://developer.spotify.com/documentation/web-api))